vishal230400/eRUPT_Tasks/task3/README.md

 ## Understand read snapshot:
 ```
-- Create a class ReadSnapshot.java and use it for this sub-task
+- Create a class read_snapshot.c and use it for this sub-task
 - Store any arbitrary 4 key-value pairs in the database.
 Denote the keys as K1, K2, K3 and
 K4
 - Start a transaction T1 and read several keys (let's say K1, K2, K3)